raygun101/MarkupKit/README.md

         <LMSpacer/>
     </UIStackView>

+Note that `UIStackView` requires iOS 9 or later.

 ### UIScrollView
-MarkuKit adds the following property to `UIScrollView` to help simplify interaction with paged scroll views.
+MarkupKit adds the following property to `UIScrollView` to help simplify interaction with paged scroll views.

     @property (nonatomic, readonly) NSInteger currentPage;